Find Affordable College Courses

 29 Yearly Graduations

 The 10th most popular school in the country for other legal professions majors who are seeking their master's degree is University of Baltimore.
 Each year, around 4,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,154 per year, while in-state graduate students, on average, pay $14,094 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in other legal professions from UB.
-Of these students, 69% were women and 55% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,442 per year, while in-state graduate students, on average, pay $14,472 per year.
+During the most recent year for which we have data, 29 people received their master's degree in other legal professions from UB.
+About 71% of this group were women, and 71% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in other legal professions at University of Baltimore make a median salary of 56,335.

 #11